ImKKingshuk/Linjitsu/README.md

 ## Disclaimer

 The developer of `Linjitsu` is not responsible for any misuse or illegal activities conducted with this tool.
-Ensure proper authorization before using `Linjitsu` for package management or system modifications.
+Ensure proper authorization before using `Linjitsu : The Ultimate Linux Package Manager` for package management or system modifications.
 Always adhere to ethical practices and comply with all applicable laws and regulations.

 ## Acknowledgments

-`Linjitsu` is developed for educational and research purposes.
+`Linjitsu : The Ultimate Linux Package Manager` is developed for educational and research purposes.
 It should be used with caution and in compliance with legal guidelines.